-Deser

-Promo Promotion of the VPI

-5 Describe how the government

-publicly communicates its

-commitment to the Voluntary

-Principles (e.g., speeches,

-statements, publicly available

-reports, conferences, presentations

-and statements made in multilateral

-and bilateral forums).

-6 Describe how the government □ This can include country-specific examples

-conducts outreach to, and awareness- involving the work of embassies

-raising activities with, NGOs, 6

-extractive companies, and

-governments (e.g., build

-understanding and support for the

-Voluntary Principles such as through

-in-country stakeholder meetings) to

-encourage them to implement the

-Voluntary Principles and/or join the

-Voluntary Principles Initiative.

-Suggest including country specific

-examples.

-7 Describe how the government

-promotes the Voluntary Principles

-within its own government

-(coordination within and among

-different government agencies and

-ministries, as well as with Embassies,

-etc).

-Imple mentation of the VPs - General

-8 Describe government This section could also include:

-engagement in the VPI, □ A description of engagement through

-including when the government meetings, open discussions, working

-last did a verification groups, dialogue with participants, as well

-presentation, points raised as project-level and plenary-level sharing

-during the peer review about of information.

-the government, and how the

-government has responded

-L

-9 Describe how the government This section could also include:

-works with companies, A description of VPs-related project

-communities, and civil society work undertaken by or funded by the

-organizations on Voluntary government, including how that

-Principles implementation. project work has helped to advance the

-implementation and use of the VPs.

-How the government promotes local

-stakeholder engagement and helpsto

-identify risks for violence, including

-sexual violence

-How the government promotes and enables

-VPI implementation tools (ex. vetting of

-private and public security; training; risk

-assessment; and off-shore drilling) and VPI-

-affiliated implementation tools (ex.

-Implementation Guidance Training;

-DCAF/ICRC knowledge hub; auditing tools; IFC

-Good Practice Handbook; Child Rights and

-Security Checklist)

-Implen nentation of the VPs - Risk Assessme ents

-10 Describe how the Government This section could include a description of how

-engages with companies on the government:

-issues related to company risk Engages with companies to help them

-assessment. identify, prevent, and mitigate the

-human rights risks of their security

-arrangements;

-□ Shares security risk information with

-companies, other governments, and civil

-society
+Reporting Guidelines Guidance Notes Prom otion of the VPI 5 Describe how the government publicly communicates its commitment to the Voluntary Principles (e.g., speeches, statements, publicly available reports, conferences, presentations and statements made in multilateral and bilateral forums).
+This 6 Describe how the government conducts outreach to, and awareness-raising activities with, NGOs, extractive companies, and governments (e.g., build understanding and support for the Voluntary Principles such as through in-country stakeholder meetings) to encourage them to implement the Voluntary Principles and/or join the Voluntary Principles Initiative.
+Suggest including country specific examples. n include country-specific examples ng the work of embassies 7 Imple 8 Describe how the government promotes the Voluntary Principles within its own government (coordination within and among different government agencies and ministries, as well as with Embassies, etc).
+Ementation of the VPs - General Describe government engagement in This section could also include: 0 the VPI, including when the government last did a verification presentation, points raised during the peer review about the government, and how the government has responded ☐ A descript open discontinuous with part otion of engagement through meetings, cussions, working groups, dialogue ticipants, as well as project-level and level sharing of information.

+Reporting Guidelines Guidance Notes 9 Describe how the government works with companies, communities, and civil society organizations on Voluntary Principles implementation.
+This section could also include: A description of VPs-related project work undertaken by or funded by the government, including how that project work has helped to advance the implementation and use of the VPs.
+How the government promotes local stakeholder engagement and helps to identify risks for violence, including sexual violence How the government promotes and enables VPI implementation tools (ex. vetting of private and public security; training; risk assessment; and off-shore drilling) and VPI- affiliated implementation tools (ex.
+Implementation Guidance Training; DCAF/ICRC knowledge hub; auditing tools; IFC Good Practice Handbook; Child Rights and Security Checklist) Imple mentation of the VPs - Risk Assessments 10 Describe how the Government engages with companies on issues related to company risk assessment.
+This section could include a description of how the government: □ Engages with companies to help them identify, prevent, and mitigate the human rights risks of their security arrangements; □ Shares security risk information with □ companies, other governments, and civil society
-Implen hentation of the VPs - Public and Priv

-Describe how the Government engages with companies around engagement with public and private security forces.
+Reporting Guidelines Guidance Notes Impler mentation of the VPs - Public and Private Security y 11 Describe how the Government engages with companies around engagement with public and private security forces.
 This section could include a description of: How the government promotes and allows for adequate and effective training for public security providers and/or private security providers, including on international human rights law, international humanitarian law, local, and national laws, and international law enforcement principles.
 How the government cooperates, as appropriate, with companies in developing a human rights record of their private and/or public security providers and their employees.
 How the government has included Voluntary Principles language in agreements between companies and public security providers, if applicable.